KajetanParzyszek/Q-Doc-document-management-tool/README.md

 - Making the application compatible with other types of documents, not only scientific publications
 - Code optimization
 - Improving the GUI design
+- Redesigning the file storage system and making Q-Doc a web app

 ## Repository files